Navixy’s Advantage League verdict

 Design and enclosure

-Supporting A-GNSS feature should be accessible in your VPN/MVNO networks.
-With Morey devices that are based on the Quectel module, it’s necessary to maintain access to the EPO (Extended Prediction Orbit) files.
+It is essential to have A-GNSS features enabled in your VPN/MVNO networks.
+Teltonika devices which are based on Quectel modules require access to EPO (Extended Prediction Orbit) files for optimal performance.

-If you use the SIM cards from Navixy’s recommended MVNOs (or supplied directly by Navixy), no action is needed.
-Otherwise, please consider contacting the Navixy support team for proper private network configuration and network environment testing.
+If you employ the SIM cards provided by Navixy’s recommended MVNOs, no action is necessary.
+However, if not, please get in touch with the support team at Navixy to ensure proper private network setup and testing of your network environment.

 GPS tracking modes